jatanRT/eprscope/README.md

 #   dependencies = TRUE
 # )
 #
-# package can be installed by =>
+# package can be installed using the following command =>
 if (!require(devtools)) {install.packages("devtools")}
 devtools::install_github("jatanRT/eprscope")
 #
-# alternatively, install package together with the vignettes/articles:
+# alternatively, install package together with all the vignettes/articles:
 # if (!require(devtools)) {install.packages("devtools")}
 # devtools::install_github("jatanRT/eprscope",build_vignettes = TRUE)
 ```